 Born from above or from heaven is also described as being born of water and the Spirit (John 3:5).
 Water is used in our baptism, Jesus turns water into wine and Jesus will later speak of living water.
 Our human rituals are insufficient without the transforming power of that living water from above.
 Christian baptism is not just a water ritual, but includes an unseen spiritual component.
 That unseen component is like the wind.
 We may know generally that cold winds come from colder regions or that warm winds come from the tropics, but we cannot tell specifically where they came from or where they are going to.
 Our new Spirit born life is as mysterious as the wind.
 Christianity is not about condemning certain immoral acts, but a life of faith trusting God where his Spirit may blow.

 Jesus in two places at once

 Some interpret John 3:13 to mean nobody goes to heaven when we die but await the resurrection while they lie unconscious in a grave.
 Others believe it means that Jesus ascended to heaven before he died.
-It means neither of those two things.
-Jesus’ unique position is of one who was on earth and at the same time “in heaven” in constant communion with the Father.
+Remember: Jesus said this before his ascension.
+It means that Jesus’ unique position was someone on earth and at the same time “in heaven” in constant communion with the Father.
 Jesus is the bridge between heaven and earth.
 In a similar sense, all believers are “seated in heavenly places” (Ephesians 2:6) much as Jesus resided “in the bosom of the Father” (John 1:18).
 Jesus is able to reveal heavenly secrets to Nicodemus because he “has ascended to heaven” and “is in heaven.”
 In Jesus, there is a bridge from heaven to earth which all those who are born from above experience.